aspartik.b3

 parameters and trees it wants to edit and will change them accordingly.

-If a move cannot be proposed for any reason `Proposal.Reject` should be
+If a move cannot be proposed for any reason `Proposal.Abort` should be

 returned. `MCMC` will deal with rolling back the state.